schctl/doseer/README.md

-# m7
+# doseer

-`m7` is an graphical file manager created for my own personal use.
+`doseer` is an graphical file manager created for my own personal use.

 It was born out of some mild annoyances with the file manager I already use, and the fact that I couldn't find anything I liked better.

-The main *raison d'être* of `m7` is experimentation — it aims to add features that are typically not seen in file managers, and be more than *just* a file manager.
+The main *raison d'être* of `doseer` is experimentation — it aims to add features that are typically not seen in file managers, and be more than *just* a file manager.
 I don't know how much innovation can be done in a file manager, but it will live on if it succeeds in its goal.
 It is also an excuse for me to write code and play around with [`iced`] :)